 - Nature of right.
 For an invention to be patentable, it must:

-- be new:
+- be new;

 - involve an inventive step; and

 - be capable of industrial application.

 - How protected.
 Patent applications can be filed with the Portuguese Industrial Property Office (Instituto Nacional da Propriedade Industrial) (INPI) by:

 - an interested party resident in Portugal;

-- an official agent; or
+- an official agent;

-- an attorney.
+- a lawyer.

+- How enforced.
+The right-holder can enforce its right through a court action against the breaching party.

+Preliminary injunctions are also possible.
+If the court rules that there is a patent infringement, then the breaching party is liable to the right-holder for any damages caused as a direct result of the infringement.

 - Length of protection.
 Protection lasts for 20 years from the date of application.